 Golden Key was founded on the principle that any student who meets the established academic criteria can become a member and access the many benefits offered.
 Participation is highly encouraged and purely voluntary.
 Golden Key does provide, however, one of the best networks of opportunities to actively participate at the local, regional, national and even international level.
 Thousands of Golden Key members have utilized the opportunities in Golden Key to develop their leadership skills, engage in community service, and enhance their personal network.

 2. Does it cost anything to join Golden Key?

 Members pay a one-time membership fee, set by the international headquarters, that provides access to a variety of benefits, many of which are available for a lifetime.
 No other fees are requires to maintain lifetime membership and benefits.
-For 2010, the fee is $80.
+Current membership fee is $95.